Algoma Public Health

 Tips for Happy, Healthy Mealtimes

 - Eat together as a family as much as possible.
-This helps to teach your child health eating habits, table manners and how to use utensils.
+This helps to teach your child healthy eating habits, table manners and how to use utensils.
 It also provides opportunity to role model healthy eating.

 - Keep mealtimes pleasant and relaxed.
 Avoid distractions such as the phone, TV, computer and toys at the table.
 This helps you and your child to focus on eating.

-- Don't separate meals for your child.
+- Don't make separate meals for your child.
 Offer foods that the rest of the family is eating to expose your child to a variety of foods.
 If your child refuses a food, don't assume they will never eat it.
 It can take many tastes before they may accept it.
 Always serve one food that you know your child will eat so they won't go hungry.

 - Grow, pick, cook and shop for food together.
 Your child will be more open to trying new food.

 - Don't let your child "graze" or eat throughout the day.
 Stick to regular meals and snacks and only offer water in between to avoid spoiling their appetite.
 Only offer milk or juice at meals or snacks.
 Toddlers and preschoolers need 2 cups (500 mL) of milk a day and should have no more than 3 cups (750 mL) in a day.
 If you give juice, limit the amount to 1/2 cup (125 mL) a day.
 Drinking too much milk or juice can affect their appetite for other foods.

 Use NutriSTEP® to see how your child is doing with their eating

 NutriSTEP® is a nutrition-risk screening tool for preschoolers (aged 3-5) and toddlers (aged 18-35 months).
 There are 17 questions for parents or caregivers to answer about their child's eating habits, growth, where they eat and physical activity level.
 After filling out the questionnaire, parents are provided with nutrition information, resources and referrals based on the needs to their children.